-Do not leave the unit in direct sunlight or close to heating appliances for extended periods.
+Do not leave the unit in direct sunlight or

 Do not allow sunlight to shine into the viewfinder.

 Avoid extreme highlights as these can cause various kinds of optical reflections.

 WARNINGS

 If the unit is in a wet or damp environment, a rain cover must be used to protect it for personal safety reasons (EN60065).
 The rain cover supplied with the unit protects it according to safety specification EN60529 up to level IPX2 (spraying water).